 achievement through targeted intervention.
-Engagement in Reading is the same for all pupils There is no gap between the engagement of reading between disadvantaged and non-disadvantaged pupils Achieve and sustain improved Sustained high levels of wellbeing from 2024/25 demonstrated by: wellbeing for all pupils, especially our disadvantaged pupils. qualitative data from student voice, student and parent surveys and teacher observations our disadvantaged pupils. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Achieve and sustain improved Sustained high attendance from 2024/25 demonstrated by: attendance for all pupils, especially our disadvantaged pupils. the overall absence rate for all pupils being no more than 5%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced. the percentage of all pupils who are persistently absent being below 2% and the figure among disadvantaged pupils being no more than 5% lower than their peers Engage in the same enrichment educational experiences as their peers Enrichment educational activities will be provided for disadvantaged children that will take place within school or as planned trips.
+Engagement in Reading is the same for all pupils Due to increased strategies to engage all children, especially disadvantaged pupils, there will be no gap between disadvantaged and non-disadvantaged pupils in reading.
+Achieve and sustain improved Sustained high levels of wellbeing from 2024/25 demonstrated by: wellbeing for all pupils, especially our disadvantaged pupils. qualitative data from student voice, student and parent surveys and teacher observations our disadvaritaged pupils. a significant increase in participation in enrichment activities, particularly among disadvan- taged pupils Achieve and sustain improved Sustained high attendance from 2024/25 demonstrated by: attendance for all pupils, especially our disadvantaged pupils. the overall absence rate for all pupils being no more than 5%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced. the percentage of all pupils who are persistently absent being below 2% and the figure among disadvantaged pupils being no more than 5% lower than their peers Engage in the same enrichment educational experiences as their peers Enrichment educational activities will be provided for disadvantaged children that will take place within school or as planned trips.